We Need A More Sustainable Food System. What That Means & How To Help

 Thus, a more sustainable food system also starts on the farm, which is exactly why healthy soil, synthetic-free crops, and empowered farmers are at the heart of Daily Harvest's every decision.
 Sustainable farming practices hold a lot of promise, not just for our individual health, but the planet's.
 Here are a few of them:

 Cover cropping: This natural process entails planting for the sake of covering the soil, versus harvesting.
 Cover crops have been proven to benefit soil health, increase crop yield, and control pests and diseases naturally.

-Biodiversity: Agricultural biodiversity is defined as "the variety and variability of animals, plants, and microorganisms that are used directly or indirectly for food and agriculture."
-In terms of farming, biodiversity is known to improve soil health, yield more nutrient-dense foods, and strengthen ecosystems.
+Biodiversity: Agricultural biodiversity is defined5 as "the variety and variability of animals, plants, and microorganisms that are used directly or indirectly for food and agriculture."
+In terms of farming, biodiversity is known to improve soil health, yield more nutrient-dense foods, and strengthen ecosystems5.

 Choose sustainable foods.